-Department of Biological Sciences: Louise Gammage, Astrid Jarre, Natasha Karenyi, Coleen Moloney, Marieke Norton, Cecile Reed, Lynne Shannon Department of Chemical Engineering: Tokoloho Rampai Department of Civil Engineering: Keith MacHutchon, Sebastian Skatulla

-Department of Electrical Engineering: Amit Mishra, Robyn Verrinder

-Department of Oceanography: Katye Altieri, Sarah Fawcett, Marcello Vichi
+Department of Biological Sciences: Louise Gammage, Astrid Jarre, Natasha Karenyi, Coleen Moloney, Marieke Norton, Cecile Reed, Lynne Shannon Department of Chemical Engineering: Tokoloho Rampai Department of Civil Engineering: Keith MacHutchon, Sebastian Skatulla Department of Electrical Engineering: Amit Mishra, Robyn Verrinder Department of Oceanography: Katye Altieri, Sarah Fawcett, Marcello Vichi

 The Centre is an aggregator of competence and expertise which considers academic and technological knowledge in relation to societal benefits, with the overarching aim of enhancing the production of knowledge and human capacity in marine and Antarctic research.
-This is achieved through collaborative national and international research projects generated by the academic participants and various partners; support of students and their integration into the academic environment, particularly supporting interdisciplinarity to address complex problems in interconnected marine systems; the development of technological and innovative solutions for interdisciplinary marine problems; the promotion and maintenance of post-graduate training courses including interdisciplinary curricula such as the Applied Ocean Sciences taught Master's course; and contributions to national programmes and infrastructure.
+This is achieved through collaborative national and international research projects generated by the academic participants and various partners; support of students and their integration into the academic environment, particularly supporting interdisciplinarity to address complex problems in interconnected marine systems; the development of technological and innovative solutions for interdisciplinary marine problems; the promotion and maintenance of post-graduate training courses including interdisciplinary curricula.

-MARIS aims to integrate national and international partners through collaborative actions.
 The Centre is structured around inter-related science foci: Antarctic and Southern Ocean Research, Marine Research on the southern African margin, and Innovation in Chemical, Materials and Observational Engineering.